Skip to main content

 About Brisbane Metro

-Brisbane City Council is meeting the demand for fast and reliable ways to travel by delivering turn-up-and-go Brisbane Metro bus rapid transit (BRT) services.
+Brisbane City Council is meeting the demand for fast and reliable ways to travel with turn-up-and-go Brisbane Metro services.

-With new and upgraded infrastructure, Brisbane Metro will reduce bottlenecks and congestion by better utilising our busways with a new fleet of high-capacity, fully electric metros.
+With new and upgraded infrastructure, Brisbane Metro is reducing bottlenecks and congestion by better utilising our busways with a new fleet of high-capacity electric metros.

 Turn-up-and-go